Rich-Marshall/Vibes---Final-Year-Project/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 ## Code use
-Users are welcome to use code snippets as they please; assuming all usage is credited to (https://github.com/Rich-Marshall)
+Users are welcome to use code snippets as they please; assuming all usage is credited to [Rich Marshall](https://github.com/Rich-Marshall)

 ## Organisation
 [DMU](https://www.dmu.ac.uk/home.aspx)
+De'Montfort Univerity Leicester